-Hence, using this formula, you get the size of each sub-group in proportion to the size of each stub-group (girls and boys) where the stratum is gender.
+Hence, using this formula, you get the size of each sub-group in proportion to the size of each sub-group (girls and boys) where the stratum is gender.

-What are the crucial steps involved in conducting stratified random sampling?
+What are the crucial steps in conducting stratified random sampling?

 Step 1: Know All Attributes

-With stratified sampling to work well, your team should be clear about the attributes (strata) they’ll be targeting to compare.
+With stratified sampling, your team should be clear about the attributes (strata) they’ll be targeting to compare.
 So, they should know about relevant subgroups within the market that may create different strata due to behaviors and characteristics.

 Suppose the target market is school students and you wish to understand what books they like to read.
-Now, there can be multiple strata that will be created here, like:
+Now, there can be multiple strata here, like:

 - Academic record

 These and more subgroups will form in this case.
 We included the ‘type of teachers’, and ‘parents’ qualifications’, as these influence students’ choices massively.
 But the bottom line is that your team needs to know all attributes in a target market to conduct market research using stratified sampling.